DanielTakeshi/IL_ROS_HSR/README.md

 we will rely on data augmentation techniques to "flip" the image so that we simulate being on the opposite side.
 There are some issues to consider with this:

-- Some lighting issues with this due to potential shadows, etc., but since it's depth data I don't think it matters.
+- There are some lighting issues with this, especially if we were using RGB (e.g., location of the light, windows, shadows, etc.), but since it's depth data I don't think it matters.
 - We have a slightly different camera angle view from the opposite end of the bed in practice, but it's still minor compared to the original view and with some tuning we can probably change the target pose by comparing images and seeing if the bed is consistently in a similar configuration.